Call for applications: Interdisciplinary Academy (IDA) 2025-2026

 The work and the location

 The group(s) set up their own work and will receive support from IDA’s programme manager Marie Stenseke.
 Commitment and active participation of the participants is a prerequisite for success.
-Researchers who are granted funding undertake to devote the equivalent of 20 per cent of full time to developing the theme together with their co-applicants during the eight consecutive months that make up the project period.
+Researchers who are granted funding undertake to devote the equivalent of 20 per cent of their working time to developing the theme together with their co-applicants during the eight consecutive months that make up the project period.
 All members are expected to be present and active in the work of the group.
-The work will take place through ten (10) mandatory physical meetings and 20 digital and hybrid meetings during the project period.
+The work will take place through ten (10) mandatory physical meetings and 23 digital and hybrid meetings during the project period.
 With some exception, the meetings are located on Wednesdays.
-In order to promote the cross-disciplinary work at the physical meetings, the Ullbo building on Campus Ultuna will provide the environment where creativity, discussions, group work, individual work, seminars and more can alternate and coexist.
+In order to promote the interdisciplinary work at the physical meetings, the Ullbo building on Campus Ultuna will provide the environment where creativity, discussions, group work, individual work, seminars and more can alternate and coexist.

 Preliminary plan